stueyG1t/PGCert/index.md

 Eventually, I’d like to contribute more actively to the field through publications and collaborative tool-building.
 I’m even considering a PhD, though I’m more focused in the short term on meaningful, hands-on development that empowers students and reimagines what assessment and learning could be.

+> “There will be one company that creates a personal agent that will understand all your activities...
+That’s a big thing because you’ll never go to a search site again.
+You’ll never go to a productivity tool again.
+You’ll never go to Amazon again.
+Everything will be mediated through your agent...
+Whoever wins that will take the current dispersed, high profit areas, and move them into a single area.”
+> — Gates, B. (2023)

+**Reference (Harvard style):**
+Gates, B. (2023) *Bill Gates on the AI revolution*.
+Goldman Sachs.
+Available at: [https://www.goldmansachs.com/insights/articles/bill-gates-on-the-ai-revolution](https://www.goldmansachs.com/insights/articles/bill-gates-on-the-ai-revolution) (Accessed: 6 May 2025).

 [↑ Back to top](#introduction)